sabaiitj/Climate-Change-Survey/README.md

 ## Requirements
 For the purposes of a DSI project, you must meet a few technical requirements.
 They are:
-1)  A `README.md` file in your project repo.
-Note that `README` files are automatically rendered by GitHub when you view a repo.
-Your README should contain:
+1)  `README.md`<br><i>**Note** that `README` files are automatically rendered by GitHub when you view a repo.</i><br><br>Your README should contain:
-    - A problem statement.
+    - Problem statement
-    - A succinct formulation of the question your analysis seeks to answer.
+    - Succinct formulation of the question your analysis seeks to answer
-    - A table of contents, which should indicate which notebook or scripts a stakeholder should start with, and a link to an **executive summary**.
+    - Table of contents, which should indicate which notebook or scripts a stakeholder should start with, and a link to an **executive summary**
-    - A paragraph description of the data you used, plus your data acquisition, ingestion, and cleaning steps.
+    - Paragraph description of the data you used, plus your data acquisition, ingestion, and cleaning steps
-    - A short description of software requirements (e.g., `Pandas`, `Scikit-learn`) required by your analysis.
+    - Short description of software requirements (e.g., `Pandas`, `Scikit-learn`) required by your analysis

-2) Your notebook(s) should be **reproducible** and **error-free**.
-This means:
+2) Notebook(s)<br><i>Your notebook(s) should be **reproducible** and **error-free**.</i> This means:
-    - You should set a random seed at the start of every notebook.
+    - Set a random seed at the start of every notebook.
 This will ensure that the random numbers generated in your notebook will be the same every time.
-    - You need to provide a _relative path_ to your data, so that if I clone your repo to my machine I can run everything in your repo without error.
-(You also provide links to any publicly accessible data.)
+    - Use _relative paths_ to your data, so that if someone clone your repo to their machine they can run everything in your repo without error.
+(You should also provide links to any publicly accessible data.)
-    - I should be able to `Restart & Run All` in your notebook(s) and see that the _exact same_ results are reproduced.
-    - To check that everything worked properly, you may consider forking your own repo to a different location on your computer and checking that all notebooks can run properly from top to bottom.

-3) Bear in mind that the value you provide may come from data ingestion, data cleaning, EDA, and/ or a dashboard, etc. While a model may not be immediately apparent, be creative. *Without us telling you exactly what model to build, how could you build a model to increase performance or generate better insights when answering the problem you are facing?*
+3) *Without us telling you exactly what model to build, how could you build a model to increase performance or generate better insights when answering the problem you are facing?*<br>Bear in mind that the value you provide may come from data ingestion, data cleaning, EDA, and/ or a dashboard, etc. While a model may not be immediately apparent, be creative.

+## Questions

-**Questions**: Questions should be sent to your instructors. **Questions should be specific, brief, and formatted.**
+Questions should be sent to your instructors. **Questions should be specific, brief, and formatted.**
 > This is a good practice to develop!
 When contacting a boss or a client, you should make your question as easy as possible to answer.
 Consider the following two examples:

 > Example 1: "Hey, I have a question.
 I'm writing a blog post about TensorFlow but got stuck.
 This part was confusing: https://www.tensorflow.org/api_docs/python/tf/tanh Can you help?"